 Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion, looking for someone to devour~ 1st Peter 5:8

-Recently I had a conversation with a friend struggling with some fairly serious family drama.
+Recently I had a conversation with a friend who is struggling with some fairly serious family drama.
 This person has been putting a lot of energy into repairing some relationships damaged due to her own foolishness and has been baffled as to why she hasn’t made more progress.
-Recently, she learned a third party who she considered a friend has gotten in the middle of her family relationships and repeated things said in confidence and exaggerated some conversations to the point of dishonesty.
+Recently, she learned a third party who she considered a friend has gotten in the middle of these relationships.
+She repeated things said in confidence and exaggerated other things that were said.

-My friend was exasperated with the situation, partly because of her own carelessness and partly because the third party mixed up in the mess (a professed Christian) appeared to be ignorant of trouble she was causing.
-As the conversation progressed it became obvious that her “friend” is what I like to call one of Satan’s useful idiots.
+My friend is understandably irritated with the situation.
+She’s frustrated by her own carelessness and because the third party (a professed Christian) appears to be ignorant of the chaos she’s created.
+As the conversation progressed it became obvious to me her “friend” is what I like to call one of Satan’s useful idiots.

 “Useful idiot” is a term sometimes used in place of “unwitting accomplice.”
-An unwitting accomplice is a person who participates in a crime unintentionally—often because the criminal tricked them into helping them pull-off the crime.
-Sometimes the poor fool is duped into believing that they are actually doing a good deed as they help the criminal break the law.
+An unwitting accomplice is a person who participates in a crime unintentionally—often because a criminal tricked them into becoming a part of some sort of criminal activity or enterprise.
+Sometimes the person is duped into believing that they are actually doing a good deed as they help the criminal break the law.

 The book of Job describes the devil as roaming the earth looking for opportunities to cause trouble, and 1st Peter 5:8 describes Satan as one who prowls around looking for people to destroy.
 Ephesians 6:11 and John 10:10 tell us that the devil is continually scheming up ways to wreck havoc on the lives of people, especially God’s people.